nus-cs2030s/2324-s2/docs/05-infohiding.md

 ### Default Constructor

-Our original circle v0.1 does not have constructor.
+Our original `Circle` v0.1 does not have any constructor.
 If there is no constructor given, then a default constructor is added automatically at compile time.
 The default constructor has no parameter and has no code written for the body.
-In the case of circle v0.1, the default constructor would be the following.
+In the case of `Circle` v0.1, the default constructor would be the following:

 ```Java
 Circle() {
 }
 ```

 Notice the condition "_if no constructor is given at all_".
-Therefore, if there is at least one constructor written, then the default constructor will not be added automatically.
+If at least one constructor is provided, Java will not add the default constructor automatically.

 ## The `this` Keyword

-The code above also introduces the `this` keyword.  `this` is a reference variable that refers back to self, and is used to distinguish between two variables of the same name.
+The code above also introduces the `this` keyword.  `this` is a reference variable that refers back to the calling object itself.
+It can be used to distinguish between two variables of the same name.
 In the example above, `this.x = x` means we want to set the field `x` of this object to the parameter `x` passed into the constructor.

 Now that you have been introduced to `this`, we have also updated the method body of `getArea` and replaced `r` with `this.r`.
-Although there is nothing syntactically incorrect about using `r`, sticking to the idiom of referring to members through the `this` reference makes the code easier to understand to readers.
-We are making it explicit that we are referring to a field in the class, rather than a local variable or a parameter.
+Although there is nothing syntactically wrong with using just `r`, sticking to the idiom of referring to members through the `this` reference makes the code easier to understand for readers.
+The `this` reference makes it explicit that the expression is referring to a field in the class, rather than a local variable or a parameter.